 Neapolitan pizza dough is made using very few ingredients – flour, water, yeast and salt.
 My home oven version of this classic pizza dough has 2 extra additions – 1 teaspoon of honey and 1 tablespoon of extra virgin olive oil.
+This recipe is a variation of my standard homemade pizza dough recipe.

 I’ve added these extra ingredients to help with the browning and crisping of the crust in the lower temperatures of a home oven.
 This is the perfect compromise because it’s enough to improve the quality of the baking process but not enough to change the flavor from the classic original.